IreneGithundi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Prints the Last Digit of input number
 ## 8-24_hours.c
 Prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+## 9-times_table.c
+Prints the 9 times table starting with 0